Aleksandr175/warships/docs/ExpeditionProcess.md

 During storm, we loose 20% of each fleet detail in our Fleet.

-If we had 20 luggers and 4 frigate - we loose 4 luggers and 1 frigate (we can't loose less than 1 warship).
+If we had 20 luggers and 4 frigate - we loose 4 luggers and 1 frigate (we can't lose less than 1 warship).

 Formula is: